 Frequently Asked Questions

-AWS standard D17.3M:2010 has recently been published and describes the 'Specification of Friction Stir Welding of Aluminium Alloys for Aerospace Applications'.
+AWS - D17.3/D17.3M:2016 “Specification for friction stir welding of aluminum alloys for aerospace applications”.
 As the title suggests this document is targeted towards aerospace applications, however the guidelines presented have general relevance for all FSW users.

 3. Registration of FSW